victorhuangwq/ai-sus-watcher/README.md

 - Check that Developer mode is enabled in `chrome://extensions/`

 **No notifications appearing?**
-- Verify Chrome notifications are enabled for the extension
+- Enable Chrome notifications: Go to `chrome://settings/content/notifications`
-- Check the console in `chrome://extensions/` for errors
+- Check the service worker console in `chrome://extensions/` for errors
-- Try the "Test now" button to trigger a manual check
+- Try the "Test now" button - it should always show a notification
+- Verify the target page is open in a tab
+- Ensure that notifications are not blocked for your browser (that's what happene to me!)

+**Monitoring stops unexpectedly?**
+- Extension automatically stops when target tab is closed (this is intentional)
+- Click extension icon to reopen target page and resume monitoring
+- Check service worker logs for "No target tab found, stopping monitoring"

 **LLM not working?**
-- Verify your API key is correct and has credit/quota
+- **OpenAI/Gemini**: Verify API key is correct and has credit/quota
+- **Chrome AI**: Enable `chrome://flags/#prompt-api-for-gemini-nano` and download model
-- Try switching to "No LLM" mode to see raw diffs
+- Try switching to "No LLM" mode to see raw diffs first
-- Check browser console for API error messages
+- Check service worker console for detailed LLM error messages

-**False positives/negatives?**
-- Adjust the diff sensitivity by modifying the SimHash threshold in `src/utils/diff.js`
-- Refine your AI prompt to focus on specific types of changes

-## 🏗️ Building for Production

-1. **Add real icons**: Replace placeholder icons in `src/icons/` with actual PNG files
-2. **Test thoroughly**: Use the dev server and various websites
-3. **Update manifest**: Ensure version numbers and permissions are correct
-4. **Build**: `npm run build`
-5. **Package**: Zip the `dist/` folder for distribution
+**Page refresh issues?**
+- Extension intentionally refreshes pages to get latest content
+- Content script communication may fail temporarily during refresh
+- This is normal behavior - monitoring will resume after page loads

 ## 📄 License